Garmin VO2max: How Far Off Is Yours? (94 Paired Powertests, 2026)

 How We Tested It

 A Mader-model Powertest measures both VO2max and VLamax directly from a short maximal protocol.
-We have run more than 13,300 valid Powertests on our cycling cohort, and a subset of those athletes also wear a Garmin (or Garmin-style) watch that produces a VO2max estimate within the comparison window.
+It is a field test on your own bike — no mask, no treadmill, no appointment — and it is the reference every figure in this article is measured against.
+We have run 10,706 valid Powertests, 9,297 of them on the bike, and a subset of those athletes also wear a Garmin watch that reports a VO2max estimate of its own.

 The Headline Numbers